JuliaMolSim/DFTK.jl/docs/src/index.md

       - The arguments `ρ` or `Ψ` are not required for calling the function, but the function might throw if they are for the requested computations.
 ```

+Because we do not explicitly make sure the Fourier representation of an analytic potential
+is a real fucntion in real space only the real part of the real-space representation
+of a potential is physically meaningful.